alien624/vitepress-blog/README.md

 # Vitepress Blog Starter Template

 A simple template that uses the default Vitepress theme but with a few tweaks.
 I wanted to make my blog with Vitepress, but I did not find any template similar to this, so I made mine!
 Feel free to copy anything since everything I did here is very simple and basic.
 A special thanks to [Paul Laros](https://laros.io/), who wrote insightful articles on generating RSS feeds, metatags, and sitemaps in a VitePress project.
 I added the blog post listing and made a few other configurations, but my goal was to keep this project as clean and straightforward as possible so others could easily customize it to their needs.
+Feel free to reach me if you need any help, and I strongly recommend reading Vitepress docs or opening a Q&A discussion at their repository.

 ## Setup